Socially Engaged Art - Adrienne Chaplin

 One of the earliest expressions of socially engaged art was Judy Chicago’s The Dinner Party in 1979, which took five years to prepare and involved hundreds of women and several men to research women’s contributions to science, culture and society at large.
 The final product consisted of a large triangular dinner table with 39 elaborate place settings celebrating famous women in history.
 For an elaborate video about this work, see www.youtube.com/watch?v=9yMtdWxAc60.

 In 1987 Susanne Lacy recruited over four hundred women over the age of 60 for her project The Crystal Quilt which resulted in a live performance in a public space in Minneapolis in 1987.
 The work took three years to prepare and involved numerous interviews and recordings of women’s life stories that highlighted the status of women in society.
-The performance was filmed and can currently be seen at the Tate Modern in London.

 Polish artist Krzysztof Wodiczko has been involved in socially engaged art for most part of his career, working with marginalised communities, in particular the homeless.
 Many of his projects centre around issues of conflict, war and trauma.
 For his work War Veterans he interviewed war veterans from all parts of the world and uses their voices and the texts of their stories in large scale projections on the facades of iconic buildings in major cities around the world.
 Often employing converted armoured vehicles as a platform for his projector, the texts and voices are projected in a staccato style reminiscent of military fire as could be seen in his installation in Krakow in July 2013, click here.
 In November of the same year he did a project in Derry, which was at the time UK’s City of Culture.
 Working closely with people from different communities, the projection involved people’s testimonies of The Troubles as experienced by both sides of the divide, click here.

 Arguably one of the best-known artists also known for his socially engaged art is Ai WeiWei.
 For his Sunflower Seeds installation in 2010 he employed a large team of local artisans in Jingdezhen to create over hundred million hand-crafted and hand-painted porcelain sunflower seeds that were spread out on the floor of Tate Modern’s Turbine Hall.
 In this project the process of production was an integral part of the installation, by drawing attention to the fact that many of China’s small porcelain workshops were being put out of business by China’s large mass production factories.
-For more about this work, click here.

 For his more recent installation Straight Ai WeiWei employed another large team to straighten the steel bars that had been retrieved from the site of an earthquake in Sichuan killing over 5000 schoolchildren.
 The twisted steel rods were the remains of twenty poorly built schools that had collapsed during the quake.
 In its final product the 150 tons of straightened steel bars were laid out on the floor of the Royal Academy in London as a minimalist sculpture in the shape of a rolling landscape.
 Challenging the governments’ cover-up of its corrupt building industry Ai WeiWei collected as many names as he could of the children who had died and displayed those on the walls of the gallery around the steel bars.
 During the two years it took to prepare for the exhibition he was detained for a period of 81 days.
-For more about this work, click here.

 One final example of socially engaged art are the surprise winners of the 2015 Turner Prize, an eighteen-member collective of young architects and designers called Assemble.
 They won the award for their work on the Grandy Four Streets project in Liverpool where they collaborated with residents of a rundown council housing estate to clean up the neighbourhood and rejuvenate it with handcraft design and products.